Define custom governance rules using Spectral

 • $..properties - All properties of all schema objects wherever they're located (for example, in parameters, responses, or reusable components). .. gets all elements in the path tree.

-The following rule is supposed to check that there's a description of the API.
+In the following example, the rule is supposed to check that there's a description of the API.
 The way it's written, though, it will never return a rule violation when the description isn't present in the info object.

 # this approach won't work!